-My good friend Richard is selling his Silver Rose 944 Turbo S. Manufactured in 1988, only seventy Silver Rose models came to the UK, and some specialists estimate that just a third of those still exist.
+My good friend Richard is selling his Porsche 944 Turbo S Silver Rose.
+Manufactured in 1988, only seventy Silver Rose models came to the UK, and some specialists estimate that just a third of those still exist.
 This car has a huge spec, so difficult to get it all across in a simple classified ad.

 “The Silver Rose brings all the best bits of the previous year’s 944 Turbo Cup cars together, making a finely balanced package,” says Richard.
 “There’s a unique Silver Rose exterior colour, and unique Burgundy Plaid interior trim with 8-way power seats.
 The cars have no sunroof, but do have A/C. Although my car’s A/C is currently removed, the wiring is all there and my specialist estimates six hours to replace.